crystal-ruby/pages/_posts/2014-06-10-more-clarity.md

 The Kernel functions return function objects.
 Kernel functions have the same name as the function they implement, so Kernel::putstring defines a function called putstring.
 Function objects (Vm::Function) carry entry/exit/body code, receiver/return/argurmt types and a little more.

 The important thing is that these functions are callable from ruby code.
 Thus they form the glue from the next layer up, which is coded in ruby, to the machine layer.
-In a way the Kernel "exports" the machine functionality to crystal.
+In a way the Kernel "exports" the machine functionality to sapphire.

 ##### Parfait